zaipitunsian1/6Companies30days/README.md

-# 6Companies30days
+# 6Companies30days by Arsh Goyal

-# A gist of DSA questions asked by top companies
+# A gist of DSA questions asked by top 6 Companies, solved under 30days(approx)

 Company Name : Goldman Sachs
 Note that code only contains function to solve the numbered problem.